-Our practice is equipped with digital dental x-ray to evaluate the tooth roots, high speed dental cleaning equipment and anaesthetic monitoring to ensure your pet receives proper care.
+Our practice is equipped with digital dental x-ray to evaluate the tooth roots, high speed dental cleaning equipment and anaesthetic monitoring to ensure your pet receives the highest level of care.

 Cats are particularly prone to cavities, especially below the gum line.
 Particular attention is carried out in their evaluation under anaesthetic.
 Teeth with cavities exposing the dentine are painful and are usually extracted.

 The good news is that prevention methods are available.
-In pets that allow it, regular brushing with toothpaste can prevent the ongoing development of dental disease.
-Dental diets by Royal Canin are available to create a scrubbing effect and can prevent tartar build up by binding calcium in the saliva.
+In pets that allow it, regular brushing with toothpaste can greatly reduce the ongoing development of dental disease.
+Dental diets by Royal Canin and Hill's are available - they are designed to create a scrubbing effect and can prevent tartar build up by binding calcium in the saliva.

 Clients are often worried about having dental procedures performed under anaesthetic on senior patients.
 However, patients are never too old to have pain and infection healed.
 Our anaesthetic procedures are designed to be as safe as possible.